 Public Works performs code enforcement activities related to property maintenance to improve public safety and quality of life in unincorporated communities.
 Program staff respond to complaints and investigate and resolve public nuisance, unsightly property conditions, or unpermitted construction issues within a community.
-Based upon data collected at the end of the first quarter of Fiscal Year 2024-25, there were 92 new code enforcement cases, 163 new property rehabilitation cases, and 125 Nuisance Abatement Team cases.
+Based upon data collected at the end of the second quarter of Fiscal Year 2024-25, there were 102 new code enforcement cases, 159 new property rehabilitation cases, and 146 Nuisance Abatement Team cases.

 The Nuisance Abatement Team cases typically include County regulation violations enforced by the Departments of Regional Planning, Health Services, Fire, and Animal Care & Control and require the assistance of a multiagency Task Force, including County law enforcement and the District Attorney's Office for enforcement actions.
-In addition, Public Works performs code enforcement activities related to private property, on a complaint basis, to investigate and resolve unpermitted construction.
+In addition, Public Works performs code enforcement activities related to private property, on a compliant bias, to investigate and resolve unpermitted construction.
+Building and Safety services to